AdamBanham/the-scheme-simpn/readme.md

 ### Initial Thoughts on simPN

 Very cool library.
-The team over in TU/e and Prof. Remco Dikjman have made something that could be used for simulation of basically anything.
+The team over in TU/e and Prof. Remco Dijkman have made something that could be used for simulation of basically anything.

 For my personal peference, it initially felt like I was always writing the